-- 1. Shut-down the pump as described in Section 4.8. - 2.
+- 1. Shut-down the pump described in as Section 4.8. - 2.
 Disconnect the pump from the electrical supply. - 3.
 Purge your vacuum system and the pump with dry nitrogen and disconnect the pump from your vacuum system. - 4.
 Replace the oil as described in Section 5.4. - 5.
 Place and secure protective covers over the inlet and outlet-ports. - 6.
 Store the pump in cool, dry conditions until required for use.

 When required, prepare and install the pump as described in Section 3.
-If the pump has been stored for more than a year, you must clean and overhaul the pump before you install it, as described in the instructions supplied with the clean and overhaul kit.
+If the pump has been stored for more than a year, before you install the pump you must clean and overhaul it as described in the instructions supplied with the clean and overhaul kit.